-DraftSight® - Free* CAD software for your DWG files
+DraftSight® - More than free* CAD software for your DWG files

 DraftSight lets professional CAD users, students and educators create, edit and view DWG files.
 DraftSight runs on Windows®, Mac® and Linux.